Dave Lewis (businessman): Tesco

 In July 2014, it was announced that Lewis was leaving Unilever to become CEO of Tesco.
 This was the result of Tesco’s previous CEO, Philip Clarke, stepping down from his post which he obtained in 2011.
 Lewis was scheduled to start work as CEO of Tesco on 1 October 2014, but he began work a month earlier than planned, on 1 September 2014.

 Lewis became CEO after the debacle when it was revealed to the public that Tesco overestimated their profits by £250 million for the year 2014.
 Tesco had chosen Lewis to replace Clarke due to the many years of experience Lewis has gained throughout his career at Unilever working at various posts for both the national (UK) market as well as the international market.
-Lewis also has experience working with Tesco directly, being one of Tesco's largest suppliers of brands including Dove (toiletries), Vaseline and Lynx.
+Lewis also has experience working with Tesco directly, being one of Tesco's largest suppliers of brands including Dove, Vaseline and Lynx.

 Lewis began working at Tesco in September 2014 with a basic annual salary of £1.25 million.

 His total annual pay for financial year 2017, as reported in May 2018, was £4.9 million.

 In October 2019, Tesco announced that Lewis will step down as CEO in 2020, and would be succeeded by Ken Murphy.
 Lewis told the board he wanted to leave in 2018 and John Allan, the chairman, said internal candidates were considered but no one was experienced enough.
 He left the company on 30 September 2020.

 Lewis was knighted in the 2021 New Year Honours for services to the food industry and business.